grammyjs/website/site/docs/plugins/commands.md

 ### Grouping Commands

-Since we can split and group our commands into different instances, it allows for a much more idiomatic command organization.
+Since we can split and group our commands into different instances, it allows for a much more idiomatic command file organization.

-Let say we want to have developer only commands and we have the following code structure in Typescript:
+Let say we want to have developer-only commands.
+We can achieve that with the the following code structure:

 ```ascii
 src/